-Monique's work encompasses loom weaving, Jacquard weaving, printing with pigments and dyes, as well as mixed media.
-The concepts in her work focus on common human experiences.
-Inspired by her community arts work in a hospice for the dying, Monique started her Master of Philosophy studies at the Australian National University School of Art in 2000.
+Monique's work encompasses loom weaving, Jacquard weaving, as well as mixed media.
+The concepts in her work focus on common human experiences and environmental concerns.

 Like Monique's work?
 You can buy a gift card!